zphingphong/PanTINT/README.md

 - The infinity scroll doesn't work beautifully on window resize.
 It sometimes keep loading the whole page.
 - Has not implemented all the icons, only 1 (Facebook) - 5 (Pinterest)
 - Only log error for now.
 We should display user relevant error to the user, and non-relevant to Rollbar.
+- For higher resolution screen to begin with we should load more tiles to fill the page on the first load.
+At the moment it will only load half of the page.
+- We should have it animated auto-scroll.